wangyuaqi/XiaoLuAI/README.md

        pip3 install -r requirements.txt
    Install __OpenCV3.2__ with the help of this [guidance](http://cyaninfinite.com/tutorials/installing-opencv-in-ubuntu-for-python-3/).

-   Change the directory parameters in source code, and everything will be OK~~ This repo has been tested OK on Ubuntu16.04.
+   Change the directory parameters in source code, and everything will be OK.
+   This repo has been tested OK on Ubuntu16.04.